 Navigation

-The material comprises about five hundred pages.
-Most of these pages make up the family trees - the Woodhurst Family Genealogies - listed on the site's home page.
+The material is distributed over at least 560 web pages.
+Most of these pages make up the Woodhurst Family Trees listed on the site's home page.
 The remaining pages contain miscellaneous data on Woodhursts or related topics.

-Each page belonging to one of the family trees describes some particular person and will normally contain links to other pages describing their parents and their children.
-So, having entered a tree one can use these links to move around among the various generations.
-All the pages making up a tree have a background colour unique to that tree.
-Occasionally one may encounter a link from one tree to another and in following such a link the page background colour will change accordingly.
+Each page belonging to a tree describes some particular person and will normally contain links to other pages describing their parents and their children.
+So, having entered the tree one can use these links to move around among the various generations.
+All the pages in the tree have a background colour unique to that tree.

-Each link on the home page listed under "Woodhurst Family Genealogies" takes one straight to a root page.
+Each link on the home page listed under "Woodhurst Family Trees" takes one straight to a root page.

 If a link yields a message saying that the page referred to does not exist, this signifies a page awaiting construction in the near future.
 Selecting a link for some person sometimes yields a page for someone else.
 Where this occurs it is because there is no current intention to construct a page specifically for that person - instead, the link yields a page where they receive some appropriate mention.